- Swedish Railway Models

 - Jeco has produced the T43 as a ready-to-run model in both original and later conditions, and in an assortment of liveries.

 The successor to T43 was T44, of which 123 were built for SJ during the years 1968-1987.
 With the exception of the last sub-series built by Kalmar Verkstads AB, Nohab in Trollhättan was the manufacturer.
 The T44 is slightly stronger (the engine comes from General Motors and is of the type EMD 12-645E) and the cab is more modern and better soundproof, but the locomotive otherwise has many similarities with the T43.
 In appearance, the T44 differs by more angular shapes.
 Up to three locomotives can be driven in multiple.
 The locomotives have always been used mainly for freight trains and switching, but have also occasionally pulled passenger trains, for example in the 1970s on the then unelectrified railway Borlänge-Mora and during the 1990s on the Inlandsbanan.
-To facilitate switching, in recent years some of the locomotives have been equipped with radio control.
+To facilitate shunting, in recent years some of the locomotives have been equipped with radio control.

 A T44 locomotive, with the number 131, was manufactured in 1989 as a test locomotive for Israel Railways.
 However, no orders followed and the locomotive thus became the last manufactured T44 locomotive.
 It was used in Israel until 2019 when it was sold to BLS Rail in Sweden.
-In the late 1990s, Inlandsbanan AB (IBAB) leased five locomotives from SJ, but these were returned after IBAB bought TMX locomotives.
+In the late 1990s, Inlandsbanan AB (IBAB) leased five locomotives from SJ, but these were returned after IBAB bought Danish TMX locomotives.
 Norwegian NSB has also leased T44 locomotives in several rounds.
 Four locomotives were sold in the 1990s to TGOJ (which has now merged into Green Cargo) and two to Malmtrafik in Kiruna AB / Malmtrafikk AS (now LKAB Malmtrafik).

-When SJ split in 2001, Green Cargo took over the T44 locomotive.
+When SJ split in 2001, Green Cargo took over the T44 locomotives.
 They continued to be stationed all over the country and the T44 was for a long time the most common type of diesel locomotive in Sweden.
 For the time being, most of the locomotives were allowed to retain the orange or blue colour scheme from the SJ era, but repainting to Green Cargo’s green colour began after a couple of years.
 In the spring of 2007, Green Cargo decided on a comprehensive upgrade of some of the T44 locomotives.
 The locomotives received, among other things, new, more environmentally friendly engines and an improved cab environment.
 They can also be driven in multiple with modernised Rc locomotives, Rd2.
 A total of 62 locomotives were rebuilt at Bombardier’s facility in Randers in Denmark in 2010 and 2011.
 The rebuilt locomotives are now type Td.
 Green Cargo’s remaining T44 locomotives have gradually been used less and less, and in 2014 some locomotives began to be decommissioned or sold.
 Railcare, Svensk Tågkraft and Swedtrac, among others, have bought locomotives from Green Cargo.
 In 2015, Inlandsbanan AB bought two locomotives to be rebuilt and run on rapeseed oil on a trial basis.

 - Märklin and Trix have produced the T44 diesel locomotive to celebrate Märklin’s 70th year selling models in Sweden (Märklin produces the model for 3-rail in a few liveries, some of which are also produced by Trix for 2-rail).